AdonisVillanueva/crypto-defi-yield-farming-agent-tweeter/README.md

-# Twitter Yield Strategy Bot 🤖📈
+# Agent YieldDefi Twitter Bot 🤖📈

 An AI-powered Twitter bot that provides DeFi and yield farming strategies using DeepSeek's AI capabilities.
 Twitter bot that works with along with: https://github.com/AdonisVillanueva/crypto-defi-yield-farming-agent